asmaabashir/CS412-ML/README.md

    - Experimented with different sampling methods; attempted to use the RandomOverSampler from the imbalanced-learn library for oversampling the minority class, but ended up excluding it because it was adversely affecting the model due to the small size of the dataset.

 ## Contributions
-Kaan: Data Extraction/Preprocessing, Feature Engineering, Model Training
+Kaan Guray Sirin: Data Extraction/Preprocessing, Feature Engineering, Model Training

-Asmaa: Feature Engineering, Model Evaluation, Documentation
+Asmaa Bashir: Feature Engineering, Model Evaluation, Documentation

-Hannan: Feature Engineering, Model Evaluation, Documentation
+Hannan Toprak: Feature Engineering, Model Evaluation, Documentation